Skip to Main Content

 Japanese Regulatory Expertise

-Production managers fluent in Entertainment Visa processes, MLIT/JCAB drone regulations, temple and shrine filming protocols, and Japanese production industry customs and hierarchy.
+Production managers fluent in Entertainment Visa processes, MLIT/JCAB drone rules, temple and shrine filming protocols, and Japanese production industry customs and hierarchy.

 Budget & Incentive Management

-Deep knowledge of the J-LOC Subsidy Program (up to 50% — one of the world's highest film incentives), plus regional location incentives, ensuring your budget maximizes every available support mechanism.
+Deep knowledge of the J-LOC Subsidy Program (up to 50% — one of the world's highest film incentives), plus regional location incentives, making sure your budget maximizes each ready support mechanism.

 Crew & Vendor Network

-Established relationships with Japanese crew across Tokyo, Kyoto, Osaka, and Hokkaido, plus bilingual coordinators who bridge the gap between international production standards and Japanese industry practices.
+Set up relationships with Japanese crew across Tokyo, Kyoto, Osaka, and Hokkaido, plus bilingual coordinators who bridge the gap between global shoots standards and Japanese industry practices.

 Studio & Location Knowledge